Hidden Fence Pet Training Tips

 - Reinforce the boundary with commands.
 Use the commands “Watch Out!” or “Careful” as you slap or shake the flags.

-- Limit each training session to no more than 20 minutes.
+- Limit the training session to no more than 20 minutes.
 Keep training consistent.

 - Keep your dog on the lead in the yard for five days.